 Introduction

-Biomedical Measurement Systems (BMSs) play a key role in detection and diagnosis of various diseases, providing new solutions for health care monitoring, and improving bio-processes and technology for biomedical equipment.
-Generally, BMSs use measurement devices to collect vital signs such as heart rate, pulse rate, body temperature from human body, and then these vital signs are processed by a processing unit.
-Finally, the results are displayed to aid doctors in diagnosis of various diseases.
-However, for old fashioned BMSs (for example, non-portable and no-smart ultrasound machine), it is a challenging task to acquire vital signs without disturbing the patient’s routine activities.
-Moreover, these old fashioned BMSs require that patients visit the hospital for their check-up, which takes a lot of time in today busy life.
-Therefore, in order to utilize BMSs without disturbing routine activities, these systems must be able to acquire data in different scenarios [1] not limited only to the ones requiring the presence of patients inside hospitals, but also outside them, reaching for example industrial employees, mining workers and sportsmen in their working environments, and last but not least for defence and military forces as well as in a home environment.
-Hence, the use of BMSs in today lifestyle demands that devices belonging to these systems must be compact, user friendly, allowing comfort to the wearer and providing adequate measurement accuracy even in a harsh or complex environment [1], [3].
-Aware of these emerging requirements, recent research activities have been directed to improve these BMSs by using Internet of Things (IoT) [4]-[8] and by creating the new paradigm of Internet of Medical Things (IoMT) [1], [9].
-These IoMT solutions are mainly based on wearable and implantable biomedical measurement devices [12] by using different sensors such as tactile [13], silicon [14], polymer [15], and optical-based sensors [16], [17], or sensors already integrated in common used devices such as smartphones [3], [18]-[23].
+Biomedical measurement systems (BMS) play a key role in the detection and diagnosis of various diseases, providing new solutions for healthcare monitoring and improving bioprocesses and technology for biomedical equipment.
+Generally, BMS use measurement devices to collect vital signs, such as heart rate, pulse rate and body temperature, from the human body, and then these vital signs are processed by a processing unit.
+Finally, the results are displayed to aid doctors in the diagnosis of various diseases.
+However, for old-fashioned BMS (for example, non-portable and non-smart ultrasound machines), acquiring vital signs without disturbing the patient’s routine activities is challenging.
+Moreover, these old-fashioned BMS require patients to visit the hospital for their check-up, which takes a great deal of time out of their busy lives.
+Therefore, in order to utilise BMS without disturbing routine activities, these systems must be able to acquire data in different scenarios [1].
+This means not only being limited to situations that require the presence of patients inside hospitals but also outside them, reaching, for example, industry workers, miners and sports professionals in their working environments as well as military personnel and individuals in their home environment.
+Hence, the use of BMS for today’s lifestyle demands that devices belonging to these systems be compact, user friendly and comfortable for the wearer, with adequate measurement accuracy even in a harsh or complex environment [1], [3].
+As a result of these emerging requirements, recent research activities have been directed towards improving BMS by using the Internet of Things (IoT) [4]-[8] and by creating a new paradigm, the Internet of Medical Things (IoMT) [1], [9].
+These IoMT solutions are mainly based on wearable and implantable biomedical measurement devices [12] using different sensors, such as tactile [13], silicon [14], polymer [15] and optical-based sensors [16], [17] or sensors already integrated into commonly used devices, such as smartphones [3], [18]-[23].